WenlinMao/Furnitrade/README.md

 p.s: Currently, our website only works with Chrome.
 If it opens in other browsers, please just copy the url and put it in Chrome.

 ### Troubleshooting
 * Sometimes uploading image takes longer than page loading due to the speed of AWS S3.
-If furniture information or profile information doesn't load, please try to wait a few seconds and refresh the page.
+Please wait a few seconds after adding new furniture or new user.
+If the newly added furniture or user still doesn't load, please try to wait a few seconds and refresh the page.
 * Sometimes pymongo will throw timeout error.
 This is because of the poor network connection.
 Try switch to another wifi and try again.
+* All error output can be viewed in Chrome or flask prompts.
+Please try to fix bugs refer to the error message.
 * If there are any other problems, please try to reinstall react or flask on the devises.

 ### Test Data